SuperOfficeDocs/superoffice-docs/user-guide/en/email/maillink/archive-as-activity.md

 8. In the **Description** field,the subject and message body is automatically inserted.
 However, you may enter any text that you would like to be shown in **Task** dialog of SuperOffice CRM.

 9. In the **Do by** field, today's date is automatically inserted.
-However, you may click the calendar icon and select another date by which the activity should be completed.
+However, you may click the calendar icon and select another date the activity should be completed by.

-10. In the **Time** field, edit the time of day by which the activity should be completed.
+10. In the **Time** field, edit the time of day the activity should be completed by.

 11. In the **Type** dropdown, you may select one of the available activity types.